/**

 In the service that's specified by

-, the value of RoutingPolicy
+* ServiceId, the value of RoutingPolicy must be

-* WEIGHTED
+* WEIGHTED.

 If the service that's specified by

-* ServiceId
+* ServiceId includes HealthCheckConfig settings, Cloud

 * Map creates the health check, but it won't associate the health check with the